-As required by Rule 13a-15 under the Exchange Act, management has evaluated, with the participation of our Chief Executive Officer and Chief Financial Officer, the effectiveness of our disclosure controls and procedures in effect as of September 30, 2023, the end of the period covered by this Report.
-As a result of management's evaluation, our Chief Executive Officer and Chief Financial Officer concluded that our disclosure controls and procedures were not effective at a reasonable assurance level as of September 30, 2023, or as of the date of the filing of this Report.
+As required by Rule 13a-15 under the Exchange Act, management has evaluated, with the participation of our Chief Executive Officer and Chief Financial Officer, the effectiveness of our disclosure controls and procedures in effect as of March 31, 2024, the end of the period covered by this Report.
+As a result of management's evaluation, our Chief Executive Officer and Chief Financial Officer concluded that our disclosure controls and procedures were not effective at a reasonable assurance level as of March 31, 2024, or as of the date of the filing of this Report.

-Our disclosure controls and procedures were not effective as of September 30, 2023, or as of the date of filing of this Report, because all findings in connection with our preparation and the audit of our consolidated financial statements as of and for the year ended December 31, 2022 have not been fully remediated despite ongoing projects and improvements made in the current quarter.
-As a result, we were not able to rely upon the disclosure controls and procedures that were in place as of September 30, 2023, or as of the date of this filing, and we continue to have a material weakness in our internal control over financial reporting.
+Our disclosure controls and procedures were not effective as of March 31, 2024 because all findings in connection with our preparation and the audit of our consolidated financial statements as of and for the year ended December 31, 2023 have not been fully remediated despite ongoing projects and improvements made in the current quarter.
+As a result, we were not able to rely upon the disclosure controls and procedures that were in place as of March 31, 2024, or as of the date of this filing, and we continue to have a material weakness in our internal control over financial reporting.
 This material weakness is described in more detail below.

 Prior to the Business Combination, we had been a private company with limited accounting personnel and other resources with which to address our internal control over financial reporting.
-In connection with our preparation and the audit of our consolidated financial statements as of and for the year ended December 31, 2022, we identified the following deficiencies in the design or operation of our internal controls to be a material weakness:
+In connection with our preparation and the audit of our consolidated financial statements as of and for the year ended December 31, 2023, we identified the following deficiencies in the design or operation of our internal controls to be a material weakness:

-- (1)Failure to promote effective internal control over financial reporting throughout the Company's management structure; - (2)Failure to develop effective risk assessment controls to identify financial reporting risks and reacting to changes in the operating environment that could have a material effect on financial reporting; - (3)Ineffective monitoring activities to assess the operation of internal control over financial reporting; and - (4)Inadequate documentation and monitoring of information technology ("IT") general controls and cybersecurity processes within the Company's IT environment, including access controls and segregation of duties between key IT functions.
+- (1) Failure to promote effective internal control over financial reporting throughout the Company's management structure;

+(2)Failure to develop effective risk assessment controls to identify financial reporting risks and reacting to changes in the operating environment that could have a material effect on financial reporting;

+(3)Ineffective monitoring activities to assess the operation of internal control over financial reporting; and

+(4)Inadequate documentation and monitoring of information technology ("IT") general controls and cybersecurity processes within the Company's IT environment, including access controls and segregation of duties between key IT functions.